splunk/observability-workshop/content/en/other/pet-clinic/1-otel-collector.md

 When prompted to restart services, select 'OK' and press enter.

-{{% notice style="info" title="AWS/EC2 instances" %}}
-If you are attempting this workshop on an AWS/EC2 instance you will have to patch the collector to expose the hostname of the instance:
+Next, we will patch the collector to expose the hostname of the instance and not the AWS instance ID.
+This will make it easier to filter data in the UI.
+Run the following command to patch the collector:

 ``` bash
 sudo sed -i 's/gcp, ecs, ec2, azure, system/system, gcp, ecs, ec2, azure/g' /etc/otel/collector/agent_config.yaml